Linear Alignment of Vision-language Models for Image Captioning: Experiments

 \subsection{Metrics for Image Captioning}

-Following standard practice of \citet{hessel_clipscore_2021} and \citet{zhou_distribution_2023}, we evaluate our proposed metrics for image captioning by measuring their correlation with human rankings of candidate captions.
+Following standard practice \citep{hessel_clipscore_2021,zhou_distribution_2023}, we evaluate our proposed metrics for image captioning by measuring their correlation with human rankings of candidate captions.

-\paragraph{Datasets} We use the Flickr8k-Expert (Flickr8k-E), and the Flickr8k-Crowdflower \citep[Flickr8k-CF]{hodosh_framing_2013} datasets.
-These datasets provide candidate captions along with human rankings for images of the test set of Flickr8k.
-We provide additional results for the THumB \citep{kasai_transparent_2022} dataset in \cref{sec:additional_results}.
+\paragraph{Datasets} We use the Flickr8k-Expert (Flickr8k-E), Flickr8k-Crowdflower \citep[Flickr8k-CF]{hodosh_framing_2013}, and THumB datasets \citep{kasai_transparent_2022} .
+These datasets provide candidate captions along with human rankings for images of the test set of Flickr8k and MS-COCO.

 \paragraph{Baselines} We compare our metrics to the current state-of-the-art reference-based and reference-free metrics.
 In the case of reference-free metrics, we compare to CLIP-score \citep{hessel_clipscore_2021}, and CLIP+DN \citep{zhou_distribution_2023}.
-We compare our reference-based metric to RefCLIPScore \citep{hessel_clipscore_2021}, CLIP+DN-Ref \citep{zhou_distribution_2023}, MID \citep{kim_mutual_2022}, and SoftSPICE \citep{li_factual_2023}.
-For all CLIP+DN variants (reference-based and reference-free) we estimate the mean of both modalities on the respective training dataset, since we usually do not have access to test samples.
+We compare our reference-based metric to RefCLIPScore \citep{hessel_clipscore_2021}, CLIP+DN-Ref \citep{zhou_distribution_2023}, MID \citep{kim_mutual_2022}, and SoftSPICE \citep{li_factual_2023}, as well as rule-based metrics such as BLEU and CIDEr-D. For all CLIP+DN variants (reference-based and reference-free) we estimate the mean of both modalities on the respective training dataset.
+Further, we include a different vision encoder, namely SigLIP \citep{zhai_sigmoid_2023}, which has demonstrated improvements on cross-modal retrieval over CLIP variants.

-\paragraph{Evaluation Metrics} To quantify correlation with human judgement, we report Kendall's $\tau_c$ for Flickr8k-E and Kendall's $\tau_b$ for Flickr8k-CF as done in prior work \citep{hessel_clipscore_2021,zhou_distribution_2023}.
+\paragraph{Evaluation Metrics} To quantify correlation with human judgement, we report Kendall's $\tau_c$ for Flickr8k-E and THumB, and Kendall's $\tau_b$ for Flickr8k-CF as done in prior work \citep{zhou_distribution_2023}.
 The Kendall rank correlation coefficient measures the ordinal association between rankings by humans and the metric.

-\paragraph{Results} We report our results in \cref{tab:main_metrics}.
+\paragraph{Results} We report our results in \cref{tab:metric_eval}.
 First, we note that aCLIP-S/RefaCLIP-S consistently outperform CLIP-S/RefCLIP-S from which they were derived.
-Our aCLIP-S metric achieves the highest correlation among all reference-free metrics for both datasets.
-In the case of reference-based metrics, RefaCLIP-S reaches the highest correlation for Flickr8k-E, while MID reaches the highest correlation for Flickr8k-CF. We show an extension of our results including an ablation on different vision encoders used for our metrics, and additional reference-based metrics in \cref{sec:additional_results}.
+Remarkably, our linear alignment seems to be particularly effective for Flickr8K-E, while it sometimes even leads to a decreased score for Flickr8k-CF. However, our linear alignment in combination with the SigLIP encoder reaches the highest score on average across all three datasets.
+In the case of reference-based metrics, RefaSigLIP reaches the highest average correlation across all three datasets.
+We show additional results for different CLIP vision encoders used for our metrics in \cref{sec:additional_results}.